Statistical Discrimination in Ratings-Guided Markets: Introduction

+The current paper explores a distinct mechanism for discrimination.
+First, discrimination emerges as a rational response to social learning on sellers and does not require endogenous human capital acquisition.
+Existing theories focus on how anticipated {\it future} discrimination affects skill investment, validating discrimination in equilibrium.
+In contrast, our model highlights how {\it past} discrimination influences buyers' inferences about sellers' good ratings, perpetuating discrimination.
+Second, unlike existing theories where discriminatory equilibria rely on multiple non-discriminatory equilibria, discriminatory equilibria may exist even when there is a unique non-discriminatory equilibrium.
+Finally, non-discriminatory equilibria are stable in existing theories but are often unstable in ours when a discriminatory equilibrium exists, making discrimination a more robust prediction in our model.\footnote{While less directly related, \cite{bardhi2020early} adopt a similar stability analysis to study the long run impact of minor early-career discrimination through dynamic learning, showing that non-discriminatory outcomes are stable under success-tracking but become unstable under failure-tracking.}

-Our paper is also related to the burgeoning literature in computer science on ethical algorithm (see \cite{dwork2012fairness}, \cite{corbett2017algorithmic}, \cite{kearns2018preventing}, and \cite{kleinberg2018discrimination}, among others).
-This literature explores ways to ensure that decision/recommendation algorithms satisfy a variety of fairness standards.
-The current paper qualifies the effectiveness of this approach, by identifying the possibility that algorithmic fairness alone may not be enough to accomplish a fairness goal.
-In our model, a discriminatory equilibrium may arise even when the rating algorithm treats both groups identically, as long as agents (buyers in our model) can \emph{interpret} the ratings in a way that can lead to discriminatory sampling.
-The debate on algorithmic fairness must keep this aspect of social learning into consideration, so that either the interpretational scope is totally eliminated to guarantee outcome fairness, an approach that appears to be in line with the prescription of \cite{kleinberg2018discrimination}, or in case that is impossible, the ratings system may be designed to counteract the interpretational response by the users.
+Our paper also connects with the growing literature in computer science on ethical algorithms \citep[see][among others]{dwork2012fairness,corbett2017algorithmic,kearns2018preventing,kleinberg2018discrimination}.
+This literature investigates methods to ensure that decision/recommendation algorithms adhere to various fairness standards.
+Our work qualifies the effectiveness of this approach by highlighting that algorithmic fairness alone might not be sufficient to achieve true fairness.
+In our model, even if the rating algorithm treats both groups equally, a discriminatory equilibrium can still emerge if agents (buyers) \emph{interpret} ratings in a way that leads to discriminatory sampling.
+The debate on algorithmic fairness must consider this aspect of social learning.
+Either the scope for interpretation needs to be completely eliminated to guarantee fair outcomes, an approach that appears to be in line with the prescription of \cite{kleinberg2018discrimination}, or the rating system itself should be designed to counteract potential biases in user interpretation.